Aypak/shiny_server_rpi4/README.md

 # Shiny Server on Raspberry Pi with R

+If you want to use a Raspberry Pi as a Shiny Server, 1) yes the RPi can handle it!
+2) this script will allow you to do it effortlessly!

 ## Installation with Stable R 3.3.3

 The provided RPiShinyServer_InstallScript.sh script will install the latest Shiny Server distribution along with R 3.3.3 (stable) simply via the following commands: